Learning Outcomes

 The president negotiates a treaty with a foreign nation, and the Senate ratifies it by a two-thirds vote.
 Later, Congress passes a statute that conflicts with the treaty.
 Which prevails?

-Answer: The most recent in time prevails.
-Treaties and federal statutes have equal status; if they conflict, the later-enacted one controls.
+Treaties and federal statutes have equal status; if they conflict, the one that is later in time controls.
+Neither can override the Constitution.

 Key Point Checklist